 Hüseyin Sermet | Piano

-Hüseyin Sermet was born in Istanbul in 1955 and began his education at the Ankara State Conservatoire.
-He continued his studies at the Paris Conservatoire and later at the Ecole Normale de Musique de Paris Alfred Cortot with Thierry de Brunhoff, Nadia Boulanger and Maria Curcio.
-He also studied composition with Olivier Messiaen and received the Lili Boulanger Award for his early string quartet.
+Born in Istanbul in 1955, Sermet’s education began at the Ankara State Conservatoire and continued at the Paris Conservatoire and the Ecole Normale de Musique de Paris Alfred Cortot, where he studied with Thierry de Brunhoff, Nadia Boulanger, and with Maria Curcio in London.